 Imagine living in 1889 when the five hydraulic elevators finally went into operation and could take you to the top of the tallest tower in the world.
 The elevators had names like the Edoux and the Otis and the Roux-Combaluzier elevator.
 The Edoux was the only one of its kind in the world and was in use until almost a hundred years when it was dismantled in 1983.

-February 8 marks 188-year anniversary of Jules Verne’s birth (1828).
-Verne lived long enough to see the completion of the Eiffel Tower but not the creation of Le Jules Verne, the michelin star restaurant on the tower’s second level.
+February 8, 2016, marks the 188-year anniversary of Jules Verne’s birth (1828).
+Verne lived long enough to see the completion of the Eiffel Tower but not the creation of Le Jules Verne, the Michelin star restaurant on the tower’s second level.